Darren Waller Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Waller is averaging 67.8 receiving yards per game in five career matchups against the Broncos, 7.3 more than his receiving yards prop bet over/under for Sunday's game (60.5).
+- In his five matchups against the Broncos, Waller's 67.8 receiving yards average is 8.3 more than his over/under for Sunday's game (59.5).

-- Waller has caught a touchdown pass versus the Broncos once, but did not have multiple TDs in that game.
+- In five matchups, Waller has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Broncos.

 - Note: Waller's stats vs. Broncos date back to 2016.

-- The 222.8 passing yards the Broncos allow per game makes them the NFL's fifth-ranked pass defense this season.
+- The 222.8 passing yards the Broncos yield per game makes them the NFL's fifth-ranked pass defense this season.

-- The Broncos have surrendered five touchdowns through the air (1.0 per game).
-They are second in the league in that category.
+- With five passing TDs allowed this season, the Broncos defense is ranked second in the NFL.

 Recent Performances

-- Against the Bears last week, Waller was targeted eight times and picked up 45 yards on four receptions.
+- In last week's outing against the Bears, Waller was targeted eight times, picking up 45 yards on four receptions.

-- Waller has accumulated 13 catches for 149 yards and one touchdown over his last three games.
-He was targeted 22 times and averages 49.7 receiving yards.
+- Over his last three outings, Waller racked up 13 catches on 22 targets and averaged 49.7 receiving yards with one touchdown.

 Waller's Las Vegas Teammates